General Modeling Guidelines

 We are looking at three dimensions:

-• How is SAP LeanIX being used? — It is embedded in the Business Context of the subtype Process.
-There it is part of “Planning and Controlling”, more specifically, the Process to “Implement Process”, within the sub-steps “1.
+- How is SAP LeanIX being used? — It is embedded in the Business Context of the subtype Process.
+There it is part of “Planning & Controlling”, more specifically, the Process to “Implementation Process”, within the sub-steps “1.
 Project Setup” and “4.
-Architecture Review”.
+Architecture Setup”.

 An Interface to “SAP Signavio” has been implemented.
 They exchange the Data Objects “IT Application” and “Process.”